DrMarkusVoss/pumla/pumla_UsersGuide.md

 compatible relation or connection like `"--", "-->", "..>", "<..>", ...`. `contxt` is a description of the connection that will be put next to the relation when put on a diagram. `conid` can be used as unique identifier to reference to the connection.
 If not given, `pumla` automatically creates the id by combining start and end alias.
-This connection is created only in the connections repo and will be filled with a text drawing the relation when put onto a diagram with `PUMLAPutConnection(...)` (or PutAll...).
+This connection is created only in the model repo and will be filled with a text drawing the relation when put onto a diagram with `PUMLAPutConnection(...)` (or PutAll...).

 ### `PUMLAPutRelation("relid" : string)`
 Puts the relation with the given ID onto the diagram.
-The ID must refer to a relation in the relations repository.
+The ID must refer to a relation in the model repository.

 ### `PUMLAPutRelationsForElement(elemalias : string, "reltype" : string (optional))`
 Puts all relations from the relations repository onto the diagram, that are associated